What is the difference between a QR Code and an AR Code?

 - High error correction ensures readability even when partially damaged.

-- Omni-directional scanning allows fast recognition from any angle.
+- Omni-directional scanning allows quick recognition from any angle.

-- Applicable across industries—retail, education, healthcare, logistics, and more.
+- Applicable across industries like retail, education, healthcare, logistics, and more.

-As technology advances, so does the QR experience.
-AR Codes elevate QR Codes by integrating Augmented Reality—offering immersive, interactive content accessible through mobile devices or AR headsets.
-They enable businesses to deliver digital storytelling, product visualization, and branded experiences like never before.
+With advancing technology, so evolves the QR experience.
+AR Codes elevate traditional QR Codes by integrating Augmented Reality, creating immersive, interactive content accessible through mobile devices or AR headsets.
+They enable businesses to deliver digital storytelling, product visualization, and unique branded experiences like never before.

-AR Codes surpass being just a tool—they are a customer engagement platform that animates physical objects and printed materials.
+AR Codes are more than tools—they are an engagement platform that animates physical objects and printed materials.

-AR QR Codes turn ordinary scans into vibrant experiences.
+AR QR Codes transform ordinary scans into vibrant experiences.
 With a single scan, users can view 3D product demos, interact with virtual elements, or access immersive branded environments.
-Fully compatible with smartphones and AR/VR headsets such as the Apple Vision Pro, these codes open new avenues for customer interaction.
+Compatible with smartphones and AR/VR headsets like the Apple Vision Pro, these codes open new avenues for customer interaction.

-The AR Code platform offers seamless compatibility with iOS, iPadOS, visionOS, Android, and Meta Horizon OS, ensuring content availability across all primary platforms.
+The AR Code platform provides seamless compatibility with iOS, iPadOS, visionOS, Android, and Meta Horizon OS, ensuring content availability across all major platforms.

-Robust tools such as AR Face Filter, AR Logo, AR Photo, and AR Portal enable you to deliver experiences like interactive 3D branding, immersive 360° environments, and more—transforming every scan into an unforgettable engagement opportunity.
+Robust tools like AR Face Filter, AR Logo, AR Photo, and AR Portal let you deliver experiences like interactive 3D branding and immersive 360° environments, transforming every scan into an unforgettable engagement opportunity.

 Frequently Asked Questions